promne/sonarqube/README.md

 - Wire the pipeline up to a GitHub Webhook.

 ## Congratulations - You have integrated static code scanning into your project
 You can now browse your project report on the SonarQube server site.
-To find the link, browse to the overview of your `tools` project using the OpenShift console and click on the url for the **SonarQube Application**.
+To find the link, browse to the overview of your `tools` project using the OpenShift console and click on the URL for the **SonarQube Application**.

 ## Next Steps: